what is HMO

 What else should I know about HMO?

 Along with your usual responsibilities on a single-property home, HMO landlords need to adhere to several requirements before letting a house of multiple occupation.
-It’s essential to understand these obligations, as failure to do so can result in a large fine of up to £5,000.
+It’s essential to understand these obligations, as failure to do so can result in a large fine.

 Legals for HMO landlords